FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/benefits-self-hosting-reduce-latency.md

 It can be frustrating to be left at the mercy of your third-party providers.
 For instance, the identity provider service [Auth0](https://auth0.com/) powers a massive number of websites.
 [It went down](https://status.auth0.com/incidents/zvjzyc7912g5?u=3qykby4vypfp) for a few hours in 2021 and caused major outages across the internet.

 [Heroku](https://www.heroku.com/), which allows you to deploy and scale websites, is dealing with an [unauthorized access incident](https://status.heroku.com/incidents/2413) that has been ongoing since early April.
-It still hasn’t been resolved at the time of this article.
+It was resolved at the end of May.

 If you own your service, though, you have more control and can address outages more quickly and effectively.